Review your campaigns and learn how you can improve your digital media performance with our marketing campaign analysis tools

 - Channel objectives

-- Performance broken down by KPIs and metrics
+- Performance is broken down by KPIs and metrics

-It’s likely that social media will be used primarily as a paid channel to drive reach and awareness.
-Organic social creative principles are still very important but it’s worth remembering that organic reach, especially on Facebook, is very low/ non-existent.
+Social media will likely be used primarily as a paid channel to drive reach and awareness.
+Organic social creative principles are still very important but it’s worth remembering that organic reach, especially on Facebook, is declining.